I Dyed My Brown Hair Bright Blue For Summer & I Have No Regrets

 I am notoriously unadventurous when it comes to my hair.
-The most "dramatic" switch-up I've ever made was getting my medium-length tresses cut into a very short, blunt bob.
-While that was a welcome change, various coronavirus restrictions meant I had to let it grow out entirely.
-They say you always want what you can't have, and with salons closed for what felt like an eternity, I began imagining myself rocking all manner of Instagram-worthy hairstyles.
-The shullet (shag meets mullet), curtain bangs, and feathered layers all featured in my imagination as I geared up for my post-lockdown chrysalis-to-butterfly moment.
-But what I wanted most was a serious color transformation.
+The most 'drastic' switch-up I've ever made was getting my medium-length tresses cut into a very short, blunt bob, and while it was a welcome change, various coronavirus restrictions meant I had to let it grow out entirely.
+They say you always want what you can't have and with salons closed for what felt like an eternity, I began imagining myself rocking all manner of Instagram-worthy hairstyles.
+The shullet (shag meets mullet), curtain bangs and feathered layers all featured in my imagination as I geared up for my post-lockdown chrysalis-to-butterfly moment.
+But what I wanted most was a serious colour transformation.

 Advertisement

 While moody blue was the ultimate brooding shade to complement our gloomy lockdown winter, iridescent blue is the spring/summer upgrade.
-On TikTok, the #bluehair hashtag has a whopping 1.1 billion views and counting, as colorists create ocean-blue face-framing highlights and cobalt dip dyes.
-But as the weather warms up, trends are moving away from concentrated color to much softer flecks, which provide hair with more of a glimmering finish that is brought to life in sunlight.
+On TikTok, the #bluehair hashtag has an enormous 1.1 billion views and counting, as colourists create ocean blue face-framing highlights and cobalt dip dyes.
+But as the weather warms up, trends are moving away from concentrated colour to much softer flecks, which provide hair with more of a glimmering finish that is brought to life in sunlight.

-Inspired by TikTok's modern emo kids and New York salon Sally Hershberger's beautiful blue creations, I booked in to Blue Tit in London's Dalston neighborhood — one of the most innovative salons for trending color — for my hair makeover.
-Colorist Declan Haworth has a roster of celebrity clients, from Jessica Woodley to Jack Saunders, and knows exactly how to make hair pop.
-My hair is naturally brown so some pre-lightening was inevitable and, as it's pretty dark, it had to be bleach.
-To save my strands from too much damage, we decided to turn just the top section blue — a smart tip for anyone with thick hair, or a lot of it.
-This meant that the blue strands would appear like a veil of color over the brown but still make a noticeable difference, with minimal damage.
+Inspired by TikTok's modern emos and New York salon Sally Hershberger's beautiful blue creations, I booked in to Blue Tit in London's Dalston – one of the most innovative salons for trending colour – for my hair makeover.
+Colourist Declan Haworth has a roster of celebrity clients, from Jessica Woodley to Jack Saunders, and knows exactly how to make hair pop.
+My hair is naturally brown so some pre-lightening was inevitable, and as it's pretty dark, it had to be bleach.
+To save my strands from too much damage, we decided to turn just the top section blue – a smart tip for anyone with thick hair, or a lot of it.
+This meant that the blue strands would appear like a veil of colour over the brown but still make a noticeable difference, with hardly any damage.

 Advertisement

-If your hair is dyed, you'll know Olaplex is something of a savior to bleached strands, so after using the brand's reparative treatment, it was on with a blue toner; the salon uses OWAY.
-When working with a color like blue, which often stains and can be a pain to bleach out should you change your mind, a color toner is a better alternative to a more permanent dye.
+If your hair is dyed, you'll know Olaplex is something of a saviour to bleached strands, so after a deep conditioning treatment, it was on with a blue toner – the salon uses OWAY.
+When working with a colour like blue, which often stains and can be a pain to bleach out should you change your mind, a colour toner is a better alternative to something permanent.
 The whole transformation took around four hours (mostly because bleach was painstakingly painted and reapplied to lighten my very dark hair) and Declan advised me not to wash my hair for 48 hours to allow the pigment to really settle in.

-Having never dyed my hair any kind of color before, I was more excited than nervous.
-Initially, the result appeared to be quite subtle, but as soon as I stepped outside and my hair caught the light, it revealed itself to be a shimmery denim blue with indigo undertones.
-With every wash, the color should slowly fade to more of a stonewashed denim hue, which is just as versatile (and Instagram-worthy).
+Having never dyed my hair any kind of colour before, I was more excited than nervous.
+Initially, the result appeared to be quite subtle but as soon as I stepped outside and my hair caught the light, it revealed itself to be a shimmery denim blue with indigo undertones.
+With every wash, the colour should slowly fade to more of a stonewashed denim hue, which is just as versatile (and Instagram-worthy).

-With any color transformation like this one, there are things you need to know before going for it.
-Firstly, you'll have to rethink your entire hair-care routine.
-Switching to a sulfate-free shampoo and swapping out your conditioner for a more nourishing hair mask can help preserve color for longer and soften bleached hair, which tends to feel dry and tangle easily.
-I recently tried Olaplex No.8 Intense Bond Moisture Mask, which is incredible, but BLEACH London Reincarnation Mask is also excellent.
+With any colour transformation like this one, there are things you need to know before going for it.
+Firstly, you'll have to rethink your entire haircare routine.
+Switching to a sulphate-free shampoo and swapping out your conditioner for a more nourishing hair mask can help preserve colour for longer and soften bleached hair, which tends to feel dry and tangle easily.
+I recently tried the Olaplex No.8 Intense Bond Moisture Mask, £26, which is incredible but BLEACH London's Reincarnation Mask, £17, is also excellent.
 Much like red and black, blue pigment is notoriously difficult to control and can end up fading into teal and, in some cases, eventually green.
-To keep my hair as vibrant as possible for longer, I bought Crazy Color Sapphire Hair Dye [not sold in the US] as a top-up.
-Moroccanoil Color Depositing Mask in Aquamarine is just as effective and doesn't stain as much.
+To keep my hair as vibrant as possible for longer, I bought Crazy Color's Sapphire Hair Dye, £5.50, as a top-up.
+Moroccanoil's Colour Depositing Mask in Aquamarine, £28.95, is just as great and doesn't stain as much.

 Advertisement